-Plasmas, the fourth state of matter, are collections of freely moving charged particles (mainly electrons and ions) in which collective phenomena, such as waves, dominate the behavior of the system.
+Plasmas, the fourth state of matter, are collections of freely moving charged particles (mainly electrons and ions) in which collective phenomena, such as waves, dominate the system's behavior.
 Plasmas are essential to many high-technology applications.
 One example is fusion energy, for which the fuel is a high-temperature plasma.
 Low-temperature plasmas are used for a growing number of materials fabrication processes, including the formation of complex microscopic and nanoscopic patterns for microelectronic and micro-optical components, and the deposition of tribological, magnetic, optical, conducting, insulating, polymeric, and catalytic thin-films.
 Plasmas are also important for illumination, display technology, microwave generation, destruction of toxic wastes, lasers, spacecraft propulsion, astrophysics, and advanced-design accelerators for fundamental particle research.

-In addition to formal class work, first- and second-year graduate students work directly with the research staff, have full access to laboratory and computer facilities, and learn firsthand the job of a research physicist.
+In addition to formal classwork, first- and second-year graduate students work directly with the research staff, have full access to laboratory and computer facilities, and learn firsthand the job of a research physicist.
 First-year students typically assist in experimental research areas, and second-year students usually undertake a theoretical research project.
 Students must take and pass the Physics Department's preliminary examination typically during their first year of study and the program's general examination during their second year of study.
 After passing the general exam, students concentrate on the research and writing of a doctoral thesis.

 All students must pass the preliminary examination given by the physics department.
 This exam is given over two days and contains material on mechanics, electricity and magnetism, quantum mechanics, and thermodynamics and statistical mechanics.
 Students typically take the exam in January of the first year, but a May examination is also offered.

 Generals are taken in May of the second year and consist of:

-The thesis proposal takes place in the six months following the successful completion of the general examination.
+The thesis proposal takes place in the nine months following the successful completion of the general examination.
 A completed thesis proposal consists of a written proposal and a proposal presentation.
 The thesis committee notifies the student of the results of the thesis proposal immediately following the proposal presentation.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.